Commercial · Industrial · 5 units and more

 Observable accessibility elements Commercial buildings may have visible access elements such as ramps, elevators, automatic doors, accessible washrooms and reserved parking.
 We identify these elements visually; formal verification by a qualified professional may be appropriate when needed.

-Buildings with 6 or more units In Quebec, a building with 6 or more units is classified as commercial.
-This means additional requirements for safety and mechanical systems.
+Buildings with 5 or more units At Inspecteur Élite, once a building has 5 or more units the file is handled as commercial / multi-unit inspection because the scope, shared systems, access, risk profile and due-diligence level are different.
 Our inspection observes accessible units and visible shared systems; formal verification by a qualified professional may be appropriate.
 If your condo association needs a focused evaluation of shared spaces, see our common area inspection.

 Our process